 Ganesh Temple, Vedi Temple, Parsvanatha Temple, Bawan Devi Temple, Kumbha Palace, Badal Mahal,

 There is an entry fee of INR 15 for citizens of India and visitors of SAARC and BIMSTEC countries.
 For foreigners, it is INR 200.

-Kumbhalgarh fort & Timings:
+Timing of Kumbhalgarh fort

-How To Reach Kumbhalgarh Fort
+How To Reach Kumbhalgarh Fort Rajsamand Rajasthan

 Near Railway Station: – 100 KM Udaipur City (Suitable) Bia RJ SH 32